Znunu/EzMudae/README.md

 # EzMudae
 Discord.py module for parsing messages and handling claim/roll resets from the Mudae bot.
 EzMudae will only work, if you've enabled visble kakera value on your rolls.

 Documentation can be found inside the EzMudae.py file.
+Join the discord server for help https://discord.gg/kw6PCBaW5y

 ### Getting the name, series and kakera value from a waifu
 ```python